nathanlem1/DetectTrack-UAV/README.md

 * **Evaluating on UAVDT**

 The annotation of UAVDT dataset is divided into three files` gt.txt, gt_whole.txt, gt_ignore.txt `.
-Among them, ` gt.txt ` is the main annotation, while ` gt_ignore. txt ` is the annotation of the area that should be ignored.
+Among them, ` gt.txt ` is the main annotation, while ` gt_ignore.txt ` is the annotation of the area that should be ignored.
-Therefore, we should merge these two files to **exclude matches within the ignored area, otherwise it will create an oversized false positive (FP)** function:
+Therefore, we should merge these two files to **exclude matches within the ignored area, otherwise it will create an oversized false positive (FP)** function.
+You run this only once.

 ```bash